 The key to knowing God’s will is willingness and determination to follow it before knowing it.
 “If any man will [literally ‘wills to’] do his will, he shall know” (John 7:17).

-The best indicator as to whether one is really willing to follow God’s will, of course, is whether or not he is now following that part of His will which is already known, as revealed in His Word.
-This requires first knowing and believing, and then obeying the Word, especially those portions dealing with God’s general will for all Christians.
+The best indicator whether one is really willing to follow God’s will is whether or not he is now following that part of His will that is already known as revealed in His Word.
+This requires first knowing and believing, then obeying the Word, especially those portions dealing with God’s general will for all Christians.
 “Thy word is a lamp unto my feet, and a light unto my path” (Psalm 119:105).
-Then, if one indeed is following the revealed will of God, he may ask in confidence (1 John 5:14, 15) for the Lord to indicate His will in a specific matter on which there is no explicit biblical teaching (see also James 1:5, 6).
+Then, if one indeed is following the revealed will of God, he may ask in confidence (1 John 5:14-15) for the Lord to indicate His will in a specific matter on which there is no explicit biblical teaching (see also James 1:5-6).